History: Our Founding

 BD grew out of a Master’s thesis by Ted Buehler in the UC Davis Transportation Studies program.
 Ted documented Davis’ rise to prominence in the 1960s and 70s as the city created the nation’s first bike lanes, developed an extensive network of greenbelt bicycle and pedestrian paths in the 1980s and early 90s, and the decline of bicycling in recent years.

 Various explanations exist for the decrease in bicycle mode share in Davis.
-These include demographic factors: an increase in residents commuting to work outside of Davis; the decline of cycling among students entering UC Davis.
+These include demographic factors: an increase in residents commuting to work outside of Davis and the decline of cycling among students entering UC Davis.
 The retirement of visionary bike advocates from the city’s Public Works Department in the late 1990s, and the rise of the Unitrans bus system as the preferred mode for student transportation also are likely factors.

 When Ted first presented his thesis in December of 2006, a few concerned citizens saw an opportunity to create an advocacy group.
 Ted gave his presentation again to a packed house at the Varsity Theatre on February 26, 2007, and Bike Davis was born.
 At the first general meeting following the Varsity presentation, Ted announced, “We’re going to have more fun than the City Council and the School Board combined!”